-Why does it seem that when pets get sick or injured, it’s always outside of normal business hours?
-That means a trip to the emergency vets.
+Why does it seem that when pets get sick or injured, it’s always outside of the veterinarian’s normal business hours?
+That usually means a trip to the emergency vets.
 And visiting these facilities is very different than scheduling an appointment with your pet’s regular doctor.
 With these tips you’ll be prepared when the situation arises!

 What Is An Emergency?